-One of the important achievements of the Party during the period under review in the manner of strengthening the Party leadership is that, when selecting cadres, it has successfully pursued, from top to bottom, just this course of combining old and young workers.
+One of the important achievements of the Party during the period under review in the matter of strengthening the Party leadership is that, when selecting cadres, it has successfully pursued, from top to bottom, just this course of combining old and young workers.

-Data in the possession of the Central Committee of the Party show that during the period under review the Party succeeded in promoting to leading state and Party posts more than five hundred thousand young Bolsheviks, members of the Party and people standing close to the Party, more than 20 per cent of whom were women.
+Data in the possession of the Central Committee of the Party show that during the period under review the Party succeeded in promoting to leading state and Party posts over five hundred thousand young Bolsheviks, members of the Party and people standing close to the Party, over twenty per cent of whom were women.